Updated July 7, 2021!

 After reflecting upon my experience thus far (and after additional research), I believe that I identified the root issue: I needed more worms.
 I giggled to myself when I received my FedEx box.
 Because it arrived in a standard FedEx box, I wondered if the driver had any idea that he was delivering 250 worms!
 My worms from Uncle Jim's Worm Farm arrived nicely packed.
 Just as the directions indicated, these worms rehydrated (grew) seemingly overnight.
 True to their name, these are "wigglers"!

 If you have any interest in vermicomposting, I encourage you to give it a try.
-It is exciting to see the productivity and requires so little extra effort.
+It is exciting to see the productivity.

 Helpful vermicomposting resources: